neurodroid/stimfit/doc/sphinx/manual/getting_started.rst

 .. note::

-    If you want to perform an average (or any other measurement) of all traces in a recording, simply select Edit-> Select all, or type Ctrl+A
+    If you want to perform an average (or any other measurement) of all traces in a recording, select Edit-> Select all, or type Ctrl+A

 Fitting functions to data
 =========================